Coral-Ann/CV/README.md

 About me
 -------

 A spirited junior developer with a background in professional design and IT, I am excited to continue my tech industry journey!
-I am looking forward to working in an agile team, applying my strengths and learning from others to grow my front-end and back-end development capabilities.
+I look forward to working in an agile team, applying my strengths and learning from others to grow my front-end and back-end development capabilities.

-Trained as a Freelance Artist, I intend to utilise my natural attention to detail, creativity and experience with clients to use towards coding and consultation.
-Throughout my time as a Claims Manager and in Tech Support I have thoroughly enjoyed working with others and supporting those around me, along with the challenge of solving problems both with clientele and software.
+Trained as a Freelance Artist, I intend to utilise my natural attention to detail, creativity and experience with clients to use in coding and consultation.
+Throughout my time as a Claims Manager and in Tech Support, I have thoroughly enjoyed working with others and supporting those around me, along with the challenge of solving problems with clientele and software.

 As a [Makers Academy](https://makers.tech/about-us/) student, I produce polished, test-driven, DRY code.
-I cannot wait to contribute to a range of future projects, my next personal project being a clean gallery website.
+I am currently continuing my study of these principles by completing the [Odin Project](https://www.theodinproject.com/).

 Tech Skills